paullj/toy-jit-lang/README.md

   * infer has some stuff in there which is not related to type inference

 * improvements
+  * rename int to Int, float to Float, bool to Bool, string to String
   * handle postfix operators in parser better
     * should be the same as prefix operators
   * is_bracket_index_not_list() uses speculative (re)lexing to check if [...] contains a comma (ie list) or not (ie index/slice)